Look at your to-do list… How does it make you feel?

 You know when you commit to a new project and you get super excited about it so you start obsessing over it and thinking about all of the possibilities?

-Start by making a list of all of the projects that you want to work on.
+Start by making a list of all of those projects that you want to work on and get excited about.

 When you create the project, dump all of the action items into the project.
 Don’t worry about giving them dates or anything, just make a list of everything you’ll need to do to make it happen.
 This serves two purposes: